WordPress/gutenberg/packages/edit-post/README.md

 -   _settings_ `?Object`: Editor settings object.
 -   _initialEdits_ `Object`: Programmatic edits to apply initially, to be considered as non-user-initiated (bypass for unsaved changes prompt).

+_Returns_

+-   `Promise`: Promise that resolves when editor is initialized.

 <a name="PluginBlockSettingsMenuItem" href="#PluginBlockSettingsMenuItem">#</a> **PluginBlockSettingsMenuItem**

 Renders a new item in the block settings menu.